Nordln/EasydiffusionWiki/ControlNet.md

 here is a website with downloadable stick figure pose images for using with openpose https://openposes.com/

 here is a website where you can customize your own pose.
-In exterme detail https://openposeai.com/
+In extreme detail https://openposeai.com/
 ![bandicam 2023-08-02 12-02-38-684](https://github.com/easydiffusion/easydiffusion/assets/48932550/c10a1628-885a-46b5-9c8a-27007c87c148)